hanascodes/CAGE/README.md

 An NPC (Non-playable Character)?
 Or am I a protagonist of my own simulation?
 Are the people in my life NPCs?
 In which ways can I interact with them?
 Absolute madness.

-On a more technical side, it's inspired by old, terminal-based adventure games, as well as a modern indie game series, Hotline Miami 1 & 2.
+From a more technical standpoint, it's inspired by old, terminal-based adventure games, as well as a modern indie game series, Hotline Miami 1 & 2.
 It's ruthlessness, the almost 0 checkpoints and "get killed instantly" features amazed me, but forced something out of me that I never knew existed - persistence.
 And don't even get me started on the soundtrack.
 Oh boy, oh boy - that soundtrack could turn an innocent man into a ruthless serial killer, which the game succeeds to do.
 But, it's just a game.
 A simulation.

 ------------------------------------------